yegor256/blog/_posts/2015/jan/2015-01-05-how-to-be-honest-and-keep-customer.md

 [micro-management]({% pst 2015/sep/2015-09-22-micromanagement %}) in its worst form.
 We see it very often.
 What do we do?

+{% quote The simplest answer is that the client is a moron.
+Sometimes this is exactly the case, but it's a rare one. %}

 First, we try to understand why it's happening.
 The simplest answer is that the client is a moron.
 Sometimes this is exactly the case, but it's a rare one.
 Much more often, our clients are not that bad.
 What is it, then?
 Why can't they follow